nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/learning-rest-api/launch-a-workflow.md

 10. Add your transitions to the graph, then **Save** your workflow.

-*LAUNCH THE WORKFLOW USING JS CLIENT*
+11. Deploy your Studio project on your Nuxeo Platform instance or perform a Hot Reload from the **Dev Tool extension**.

+**Launch the workflow using the Nuxeo JavaScript Client**

-11. Download <a href="{{file name='workflows.js'}}" download>workflows.js</a> or open in another tab to copy and paste.
+1. Download <a href="{{file name='workflows.js'}}" download>workflows.js</a> or open in another tab to copy and paste.

-12. Replace `NUXEO_SERVER` with your Nuxeo Server URL.
+2. Replace `NUXEO_SERVER` with your Nuxeo Server URL.

-13. Create an object containing the ID(s) of the document(s) to attach.
+3. Create an object containing the ID(s) of the document(s) to attach.

-14. Start the workflow, passing in the object, then call `getWfTasks` method.
+4. Start the workflow, passing in the object, then call `getWfTasks` method.

-15. Retrieve the workflow tasks and call the `completeWfTasks` method.
+5. Retrieve the workflow tasks and call the `completeWfTasks` method.

-16. Iterate through the tasks, presuming that the user adds a `validationComment` and clicks the validate button.
+6. Iterate through the tasks, presuming that the user adds a `validationComment` and clicks the validate button.

-17. Call the `asserResult` method.
+7. Call the `asserResult` method.

-18. When your code is ready, run it with the following command:
+8. When your code is ready, run it with the following command:

     ```bash
-    node workflows.js
+    $ node workflows.js
     ```

 {{#> accordian heading='Launching Workflows - Solution' closed='true'}}